 8. Build Your Teams Reputation

 If you take the time to build your team’s reputation within the broader organization, your employees will love you for it.
 Establishing the success and recognition of your team means that your employees will gain greater respect in the company and will have more opportunities to progress in their careers.

 Having a high-performing team that consistently hits their targets and works effectively together takes time.
 But once you have a fluid progressive team, its reputation will grow, and so will your employee’s pride, commitment, and career prospects.

 Showing you care is a great way to get your employees to like you.
 But caring is not bringing donuts and coffee in for breakfast on Friday; caring and empathy are more personal.
 Do not judge a person until you have walked in their shoes.

 An employee calls you to say they will be late due to a family emergency or need time off due to health issues; how you react in these situations will demonstrate if you really care.

 10. Coach Employees Who Need Help

-In every team, there will are employees who are for various reasons struggling to achieve their goals; helping team members through the bad times is an important way to improve your relationship and their performance.
+In every team, there will be employees who are for various reasons struggling to achieve their goals; helping team members through the bad times is an important way to improve your relationship and their performance.

 Please do not wait until the performance review to tell your employee they failed.
-You need to be proactive and provide them the assistance they need to achieve their goals before the review.
+You need to be proactive and provide them with the assistance they need to achieve their goals before the review.

 You can provide help yourself through coaching or assign other team members to help improve the employee’s performance.